SofieThi/STH_Language/assignment_1/README.md

 ## Usage (reproducing results)

+In order to run this code, clone the repository and store the data in the data folder.
+You will need the packages in the requirements.txt document.

-To run this code input your own search term when asked "what is your search term?".
-You can change the window size and text manually, by changing the filepath and changing the range
+Input the desired search term when asked "what is your search term?" in the terminal.
+You can also change the window size and text manually, by changing the filepath and the range.

 To replicate the results chose the text Bennet_Helen_1910.txt and set the search_term to "park" and the window size to ± 5 (default in this code)

 ## Discussion of results

-Results: getting a .csv file with all the words within a specific window size to a search term ordered into the columns: the collocate term; how often it appears as a collocate; how often it appears in the text; the mutual information score
+Results: getting a .csv file with all the words within a specific window size to a search term ordered into the columns: the collocate term; how often it appears as a collocate; how often it appears in the text; the mutual information score.
+The word "park" is strongly associated with words like "splendours", "mentions", "vaunted", and "benches".